barnstee/UA-CloudPublisher/README.md

 For Linux hosts, remove the `c:` instances from the command above.

 And then point your browser to `http://yourIPAddress`.

+### Running on Kubernetes

+A ready-to-use Kubernetes deployment manifest is provided in [`UA-CloudPublisher.yaml`](./UA-CloudPublisher.yaml).
+Applying it creates:

+- a dedicated `ua-cloudpublisher-namespace` namespace,
+- a single-replica `Deployment` running the `ghcr.io/barnstee/ua-cloudpublisher:main` image on a Linux node, and
+- a `LoadBalancer` `Service` that exposes the web UI on port `8080`.

+Deploy it with:

+`kubectl apply -f UA-CloudPublisher.yaml`

+Once the service has been assigned an external IP (check with `kubectl get service ua-cloudpublisher -n ua-cloudpublisher-namespace`), point your browser to `http://<externalIP>:8080`.

+Before deploying, review and adjust the following in the manifest to match your environment:

+- **OPC UA credentials**: the `OPCUA_USERNAME` and `OPCUA_PASSWORD` environment variables (used when connecting to OPC UA servers and for GDS Server Push).
+See [Optional Environment Variables](#optional-environment-variables) for the full list of variables you can add here.
+- **Persistent storage**: the `settings`, `pki` and `logs` volumes persist configuration, OPC UA certificates and logs across pod restarts.
+The sample uses `hostPath` volumes pointing at `/mnt/c/K3s/PublisherConfig/...` (a K3s-on-Windows layout); change these paths — or replace them with `PersistentVolumeClaim`s — to suit your cluster.

 ## Using the Alternative Broker